Masoud6990/Courcera_Capstone/README.md

 # Courcera_Capstone
 In this project, we wanted to predict if the Falcon 9 first stage will land successfully.

-"Data Collection_API" -- First, we collect and make sure the data is in the correct format from an API.
+The project report is made available in pdf format above.